Prompt Engineering Guide

 You are a historian.
 Explain the significance of the Industrial Revolution.

 In this prompt, the role is "historian".
 Other examples of roles include occupational roles like “plumber,” “therapist” or interpersonal “friend,” “mother,” or “supervisor”.
-You can find other examples of roles in the table1 below:
+You can find other examples of roles in the table below:

 CategoryExamples